The Taiji-TianQin-LISA network: Precisely measuring the Hubble constant using both bright and dark sirens

 \subsection{Dark sirens}

-In Fig.~\ref{fig7}, we show the constraints in the $\Omega_{\rm m}$--$H_0$ plane for the pop III model.
-We can see that the Taiji-TianQin-LISA network gives $\sigma(\Omega_{\rm m})=0.0265$ and $\sigma(H_0)=0.765$, which are all worse than the constraint results by the simulated bright sirens from the Taiji-TianQin-LISA network.
-However, the constraint precision of $H_0$ is 1.13\%, rather close to the standard of precision cosmology.
-In Fig.~\ref{fig8}, we show the case for the Q3d model.
-The Taiji-TianQin-LISA network gives poor constraints $\sigma(\Omega_{\rm m})=0.121$ and $\sigma(H_0)=6.025$ due to the low merger rate of MBHB.
-In Fig.~\ref{fig9}, we show the case for the Q3nod model.
+In Fig.~\ref{fig8}(a), we show the constraints in the $\Omega_{\rm m}$--$H_0$ plane for the pop III model.
+We can see that the Taiji-TianQin-LISA network gives $\sigma(\Omega_{\rm m})=0.031$ and $\sigma(H_0)=0.867\ {\rm km\ s^{-1}\ Mpc^{-1}}$, which are all worse than the constraint results by the simulated bright sirens from the Taiji-TianQin-LISA network.
+However, the constraint precision of $H_0$ is 1.29\%, close to the standard of precision cosmology.
+In Fig.~\ref{fig8}(b), we show the case for the Q3d model.
+The Taiji-TianQin-LISA network gives poor constraints $\sigma(\Omega_{\rm m})=0.106$ and $\sigma(H_0)=5.979\ {\rm km\ s^{-1}\ Mpc^{-1}}$ due to the low merger rate of MBHB.
+In Fig.~\ref{fig8}(c), we show the case for the Q3nod model.
 In this case, the Taiji-TianQin-LISA network gives similar constraint results to those of the pop III model.
-The constraint precision of $H_0$ is 1.10\%, also almost meeting the standard of precision cosmology.
-Our results show that the dark sirens of the Taiji-TianQin-LISA could also play a crucial role in helping solve the Hubble tension.
-It is worth expecting that the Hubble tension could be solved with the help of the Taiji-TianQin-LISA network.
+The constraint precision of $H_0$ is 1.17\%, also almost meeting the standard of precision cosmology.